Do teachers at private school earn more?

-In general, classes in private schools have between 10 and 15 students (although they may be larger and usually have two teachers in lower schools), and this size allows teachers to understand their students more fully and know how to reach them.
-Because these schools charge different admission prices, their teacher salaries can represent a wide range.
-This usually means that they subject their candidates to admissions processes, which often include interviews, and they grant admission quite selectively based on their school values.
-Basically, the main reason why private school teachers are paid less is because there is less demand for private school teachers than for public schools; lower demand is three times lower than that of public schools.
+This size allows teachers to understand their students more fully and know how to reach them.
+Private schools also charge different admission prices, which can affect teacher salaries.
+The main reason why private school teachers are paid less is because there is less demand for private school teachers than for public schools; the demand is three times lower than that of public schools.
+Additionally, state laws require that public schools hire only licensed teachers.

 Mike Martin